 - One last thing: You even have to be careful with ketchup, mayonnaise, and other dips.
 Some manufacturers sweeten ketchup with honey, and mayonnaise usually contains eggs.

 This article was translated from German to English by Will Tayler.
 You can read the original here: Sind Pommes vegan?
-Das solltest du wissen.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Das solltest du wissen.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?